Instagram has a billion monthly active users. That’s massive.

 You can promote the podcast with a typical post and a link in your bio, or create a short clip and share it via Stories.
 Drift sure knows how to put this tactic in action:

 Sharing blog posts as images on Instagram is a great way to repurpose content and expose a whole new set of customers to your brand and offerings.
-Distill the main points of a blog post into a series of images, as Zendesk did here:
+By using an online graphic design software, you can distill the main points of a blog post into a series of images, as Zendesk did here: